 - When almost all the vinegar has evaporated and the mixture is thickened, draw your wooden spoon through the centre of the pan.
 If the chutney is ready, the path of the spoon will leave a channel for a few seconds before the liquid flows in again.

-- Ladle the chutney while it’s still warm into sterilised jars, leaving a small gap at the top.
+- Remove and discard the bag of spices, then ladle the chutney while it’s still warm into sterilised jars, leaving a small gap at the top.
 Fasten the lids and leave to cool, then store the chutney in a cool dark place for at least 3 months before eating, to allow the flavours to meld and deepen.

 Recipe and photos by Otherwise for Wild Food UK